-An awesome grand finale hole.
-The number of sad stories and ruined scorecards I've heard because of the 18th are too numerous to count.
+An awesome hole well fitting into the final stretch home.
+The number of sad stories and ruined scorecards I've heard because of the 17th are too numerous to count.
 The tee shot is a little demanding with water left and trees right.
-The green is reachable in two shots with a good drive played to the left side of the fairway.
-If you don't
+The green is reachable in two shots with a good drive played to the left side

 Mens - 310 metres / Ladies - 246 metres